vmishra2018/stat-109-final-2019/Project-Summary/model-building.md

 ## [1] 0.9981883
 ```

-R sqaured value is almost .99 which is really good and pretty much matches with our train data r squared value.
+R squared value is almost .99 which is really good and pretty much matches with our train data r squared value.

-### References